ml-for-nlp/SVMs/README.md

     class1 has 787 documents.
 How many do you want for training?
 400 class2 has 415 documents.
 How many do you want for training?
 100

 We then get the output of the SVM, the score over the test data.
-Two confusion matrices will also be printed as .png in your directory, showing the errors made by the system (one version shows error frequencies, and the other percentages of errors).